MontanaFlossCo/Flint-Documentation/guides/activities.md

 * Automatically publish `NSUserActivity`
 * Set the `NSUSerActivity` eligibility including options for  `handoff`, `search` and `prediction` (iOS 12 only)
 * Define a suggested invocation phrase for activities that you would like to expose as Siri Shortcuts (iOS 12 only)
-* Override activity attributes per Action and input the action receives
+* Override activity attributes per Action and input the action receives for localised and data-specific properties such as `suggestedOnvocationPhrase`
-* Define activity attributes specific to the value of the `InputType` to your Actions, so input types can be reused across actions that publish activities in different ways
+* Define activity attributes specific to the value of the `InputType` to your Actions, so input types can be reused across multiple actions
 * Easily set custom Spotlight search attributes

-You determine which actions are published as activities.
+You determine which `Action`s in your app are published as activities.
 As an example, “Save” is not something that makes sense for a Handoff action, but opening a document is.

-Flint will not automatically start publishing all your actions as activities.
-To enable this behaviour you need to declare one or more `activityTypes` on an action and it will have an `NSUserActivity` published.
+Flint will not automatically start publishing all your qualifying actions as activities.
+To enable activities for an `Action` you need to declare one or more `activityTypes` on the `Action` type and it will then have an `NSUserActivity` published.
 Your action’s `InputType` if there is one also needs to conform to `ActivityCodable`.

 The other side of activities is receiving them in your app and performing the appropriate action.
 You need to provide a way to describe how to invoke your action from the `NSUserActivity` at a later a time.
 This means Flint needs to know: